whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 And that’s exactly how the optimizer works.
 Basically, it checks multiple possible index combinations, tries to estimate the associated query costs, and then picks the best one it finds.

 However, the number of possible combinations grows explosively with the attribute index count.
 Consider a rather crazy (but possible) case with as many as 20 applicable indexes.
 That means more than 1 million possible “on/off” combinations.
-Even quick estimates for _all_ of them would take too much time.
+Even quick estimates for *all* of them would take too much time.
 There are internal limits in the optimizer to prevent that.
 Which in turn means that eventually some “ideal” index set might not get selected.
 (But, of course, that is a rare situation.
 Normally there are just a few applicable indexes, say from 1 to 10, so the optimizer can afford “brute forcing” upto 1024 possible index combinations, and does so.)

 Now, perhaps even worse, both the count and cost estimates are just that, ie. only estimates.
 They might be slightly off, or way off.
 The actual query costs might be somewhat different than estimated when we execute the query.

 For those reasons, optimizer might occasionally pick a suboptimal query plan.
 In that event, or perhaps just for testing purposes, you can tweak its behavior with `SELECT` hints, and make it forcibly use or ignore specific attribute indexes.
 For a reference on the exact syntax and behavior, refer to [“Index hints clause”](http://sphinxsearch.com/docs/sphinx3.html#index-hints-clause).

-## Using k-batches
+## Using K-batches

 K-batches (“kill batches”) let you bulk delete older versions of the documents (rows) when bulk loading new data into Sphinx, for example, adding a new delta index on top of an older main archive index.

 K-batches in Sphinx v.3.x replace k-lists (“kill lists”) from v.2.x and before.
 The major differences are that:

-1. They are _not_ anonymous anymore.
+1. They are *not* anonymous anymore.
 2. They are now only applied once on loading.
 (As oppposed to every search, yuck).

 “Not anonymous” means that when loading a new index with an associated k-batch into `searchd`, **you now have to explicitly specify target indexes** that it should delete the rows from.
-In other words, “deltas” now _must_ explicitly specify all the “main” indexes that they want to erase old documents from, at index-time.
+In other words, “deltas” now *must* explicitly specify all the “main” indexes that they want to erase old documents from, at index-time.

 The effect of applying a k-batch is equivalent to running (just once) a bunch of `DELETE FROM X WHERE id=Y` queries, for every index X listed in `kbatch` directive, and every document id Y stored in the k-batch.
 With the index format updates this is now both possible, **even in “plain” indexes**, and quite efficient too.